Reed Smith LLP - The Inside View

 Callbacks

-All callback interviews were conducted via zoom in 2021.
-Callback interviews still vary between Reed Smith’s offices.
-In San Francisco, for example, “you can expect to meet with eight different attorneys in pairs and wrap-up time with the recruiting manager.”
+Callback interviews vary between Reed Smith’s offices.
+In Chicago, for example, “you can expect to meet with 4 attorneys in pairs and wrap up time by having an informal coffee with two junior Associates.”

 Top tips for this stage: